 It's anticipated that additional capabilities will be added to the Model 5422.
-These included auto-mix, audio gating, and IFB creation functionality.
+These include auto-mix, audio gating, and IFB creation functionality.
 Auto-mix resources will allow groups configured for party-line and summing bus operation to offer increased audio intelligibility.
 The auto-mix performance should match that provided by any propriety hardware- or software-based products current on the market.
 Audio gating will be applicable for the pass-thru mode, helping to reduce background noise associated with talent cue signals.
 Several additional group modes will support creation of IFB talent cue feeds.
 These modes will allow program and talent cue audio sources to be "intelligently" combined to create high-quality IFB "feeds."
 These can prove useful for on-air broadcast applications, especially where producers and directors are not located at the same physical location as the talent.
 Voice-operated-relay (VOX) functionality would initiate IFB operation with the impact on the program audio level selectable between no level change, a moderate level reduction ("dimming"), or full mute.

 Designed to create multiple party-line (PL) circuits in Dante audio-over-Ethernet environments.
 Also provides IFB (talent cueing) capability for Remote Integration (REMI) production environments.
 Digital summing (mixing) functions for general-purpose applications.
 Special Dante pass-thru mode allows flow-limited and non-AES67-compliant Dante devices to participate in more advanced applications.